chef/chef-licensing/components/ruby/README.md

 ```

 ### Using the Configurations in tests
-Since, the `ChefLicensing::Config` is a singleton class, we need to clone the instance during test to create newer copies of the config for different tests.
+Since the `ChefLicensing::Config` is a singleton class, we need to clone the instance to create newer copies of the config for each tests.

 Example: